 After describing the Modern Principles and their antecedents, the chapter summarizes relevant aspects of Watson’s Legal Transplants, including the positions of significant adherents and critics of his theses and conclusions.
 It explains the potential relevance and utility of Watson’s rich historical perspectives for the practical transplantation of the Modern Principles.
 It considers the transplantation of the Modern Principles from several important perspectives, including the role of legal elites and legal culture, governmental and regulatory influences, opposition of entrenched interests, the role of insolvency law and proceedings, registration in public registries, descriptions of collateral in the context of registration and creation of security interests, and the market for business credit.
 In particular, it addresses various impediments to the adoption of the Modern Principles by States, obstacles to the use and acceptance of Modern Principles-based laws in the markets for business credit, and hurdles for both adoption and use.
 Finally, the chapter explains that the Modern Principles offer potential benefits beyond the more obvious goals of expanding access to credit and lowering the cost of credit.
 They harbor potential for coherence, certainty, and ease of application and use—considerations that generally have been overlooked or underappreciated.

 Mooney, Charles W. Jr., "Lost in Transplantation: Modern Principles of Secured Transactions Law as Legal Transplants" (2020).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2174.

 Banking and Finance Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Finance Commons, Law and Economics Commons, Legal History Commons, Political Economy Commons, Public Law and Legal Theory Commons, Social and Cultural Anthropology Commons